 The School of Social Sciences is pleased to have among its faculty, staff, students, alumni and community friends, five recipients of the UCI Alumni Association's Lauds & Laurels Awards for 2007.
 Established in 1971, the UCI Lauds & Laurels Awards recognize, honor, and celebrate the accomplishments of alumni, students, faculty, and staff of the University of California, Irvine and community friends.
 Read on...

 New major in business economics has major interest from business community

 Entering UCI with plans to study medicine, Brian Cho enrolled in a course that would produce a very different diagnosis.
 "As a pre-med major, I had to take quite a few biology and chemistry courses," Brian says.
 "For a change of pace, I enrolled in Intro to Economics and found myself completely enthralled."
 Changing his major to economics, Brian began working as an intern with several local consulting firms where he quickly discovered his knack for developing strategic solutions to a variety of issues facing these businesses.
 As a junior, Brian and four of his classmates founded NRG Consulting to provide consulting services to non-profit organizations.
 Now a senior with multiple job offers from top notch consulting firms, Brian knows he made the right decision.
 "Majoring in economics gave me the opportunity to develop skills essential to the business community, allowing me to competitively enter an industry and job market where I was up against business graduates from other top schools in the nation," Brian says.
 Read on...

 For current Social Sciences headlines, make sure to visit our website, www.socsci.uci.edu/news.php.

-If you have a good idea for a feature story or would like to post a news item to the School of Social Sciences website, please contact your department manager or Heather Wuebker, email@example.com.
+If you have a good idea for a featured story or would like to post a news item to the School of Social Sciences website, please contact your department manager or Heather Wuebker, firstname.lastname@example.org.